rzajac/esp-ecl/examples/blink_cond/README.md

-## Conditional Blink Example
+## Conditional blink example

 Blink LED connected to GPIO2 only if GPIO3 is HIGH.

 Demonstrates how to:
-- Set pin state to LOW or HIGH.
+- set pin state to LOW or HIGH,
-- Read pin state.
+- read pin state,
-- Use RX pin as GPIO3.
+- use RX pin as GPIO3,
-- Use timers.
+- use timers.

 ## Flashing